hluu/ucsc-hadoop/README.md

 ucsc-hadoop
 ===========

-Sample codes for student of Hadoop course
+Sample codes for students of Hadoop course